luckygoswami/Wi-File/readme.md

 To install Wi-File, follow these steps:

 1. **Download the app files**
-   Cick on [download Wi-File](https://github.com/luckygoswami/Wi-File/archive/refs/heads/main.zip) to download app files in compressed format.
+   [Download Wi-File](https://github.com/luckygoswami/Wi-File/archive/refs/heads/main.zip) app files in compressed format or clone this repository.

 2. **Extract the file**
    Extract the downloaded file using any extractor e.g. winrar.